AishwaryaSriyapuReddy/MLOps-Project-with-CircleCI-and-GCP-Kubernetes-Deployment/README.md

    - Convert notebook steps into modular code using classes and methods for better maintainability.

 4. **User Application**
-   - Build a simple user interface using Flask and basic HTML (optionally styled with ChatGPT).
+   - Build a simple user interface using Flask and basic HTML.

 5. **Training Pipeline**
    - Combine data processing and model training into a single Python script for streamlined execution.